The essentials of the artist statement are as following:

 5. An historical context explaining one or two influences on the work places it into a historical continuum.
 This shows that you understand what you are doing and why.
 It also may invite smart comparisons to your work.

 6. NOTHING ELSE – save your feelings for your diary!
+The artist statement is a tool and cannot encapsulate the complexity of your work.

 1. Do a studio visit with a colleague, artist, or critic and have them answer questions 1-5 for you and take notes.
 Let someone more objective than you put your visual work into words.